Skip to content

 Why does anti-correlation beat owning more stocks?

 Real diversification isn’t quantity — it’s disagreement.
 It’s holding assets that rise when others fall.
-In 2008, stocks fell about 35% while long-term bonds rose.
-In high-inflation stretches, gold climbs while equities stall.
+In 2008 the S&P 500 returned −37.0% while long-dated US Treasuries returned more than +20% — the same twelve months, the two sleeves moving in opposite directions.
+In high-inflation stretches, gold has tended to climb while equities stall.
 The layers are designed to argue with each other, and that argument is what keeps you whole.

 How do you rebalance the Permanent Portfolio?